-Holywell School is committed to maximising attendance for all students to enable them to benefit fully from their education.
-We believe that regular attendance is vital for effective learning.
-Holywell School will give a high priority to conveying to parents and students the importance of regular and punctual attendance.
+As a school, we will give a high priority to conveying to parents and students the importance of regular and punctual attendance.
 The establishment of strong home-school links and communication systems need to be in place so they can be utilised whenever there is a concern about attendance.